 Introduction

-In the last little while I’ve been asked by both a Fintech founder and a Fintech CEO for some pearls of wisdom to help them in their selection of a vendor for bank transaction categorisation / data enrichment.
+In the last little while I’ve been asked by both a celebrated Fintech founder and a Fintech CEO for some pearls of wisdom to help them in their selection of a vendor for bank transaction categorisation / data enrichment.

 This essay is a long-form summary of my responses.